Altinn/altinn-studio-docs/content/app/design/guidelines/components/input/_index.en.md

 ### Guidelines:
 - An inputfield should always have a related label with explanatory text.
 - Evaluate if further explanation and helper texts should be connected to the element.
-- Two inputfields can be placed beside each other if they are somehow connected, see example below.
+- Two input fields can be placed beside each other if they are somehow connected, see the example below.
 - Deactivated fields should be avoided.
 If a field cannot be edited, the information should instead be presented as text.

 ### Example of usage: